seliestel/seliestel.github.io/texts/the_novel_as_tragic_form.markdown

 <b>NOTES</b>
-<p><span id="note1">[1] See Terry Eagleton, Sweet Violence: The Idea of the Tragic, Blackwell Publishing, Malden, 2003.
+<h3><span id="note1">[1] See Terry Eagleton, Sweet Violence: The Idea of the Tragic, Blackwell Publishing, Malden, 2003.
 Eagleton’s brilliant analysis has been a source of inspiration in my reflections.
 However, I find that his approach to the question of the tragic is insufficient and vague.
 He does not make any serious attempt to define the tragic, but uses a “least common denominator” approach, reducing the tragic to anything that presents a significant amount of suffering.
-This highly empirical perspective eliminates any possibility of understanding tragedy as a genre or the tragic as a form.</span></p>
+This highly empirical perspective eliminates any possibility of understanding tragedy as a genre or the tragic as a form.</span></h3>
 [2] George Steiner writes: “The history of the decline of serious drama is, in part, that of the rise of the novel.”
 The Death of Tragedy, Faber, London, 1960, p.
 118.
 [3] Aristotle, The Poetics, Harvard University Press, Cambridge, translated by W. Hamilton Fyfe, 1932.
 [4] György Lukács, Theory of the Novel: A Historico-philosophical Essay on the Forms of Great Epic Literature, MIT Press, Cambridge, 1974.